vserranoc/refactored-waddle/README.md

 Reasons for the project to fail:

 • Lack of time to choose the best model

-•	knowing how to implement an interface
+• Knowing how to implement an interface

 • Knowledge of configuring an orchestrator

-Limitations of your application:  Technical aspects
+• The potential biases in our selection of words

+• Lack of data cleanliness

-The potential biases in our application: 	There is information about the business that we are not considering
+• There is information about the business that we are not considering

 ### References